 It’s also a sad engineering fact that 20 Century arc weld processes, weld specifications and weld procedures are still being used for 21st Century space travel.

 In a few years, Mr. Musk wants to send humans on a round trip to Mars in his companies giant, 300 series stainless spaceship.
-It’s understandable that Mr. Musk at his Tesla CA. facility, possibly did not understand the human, arc weld process controls & best weld practice expertise that was and still is required by his MIG and Resistance robot workers, however the sad reality is that it’s also likely that when welding the parts for his SpaceX vessels, the SpaceX engineers will like their peers at many of the other aerospace companies. likely will not be aware of the TIP TIG weld application potential, and also these companies and SpaceX will be using Arc Weld Specifications and Weld Procedures and weld guidelines that were likely first established three decades ago.
+It’s understandable that Mr. Musk at his Tesla CA. facility, possibly did not understand the human, arc weld process controls & best weld practice expertise that was and still is required by his MIG and Resistance robot workers, however the sad reality is that it’s also likely that when welding the parts for his SpaceX vessels, that the SpaceX engineers will like their peers at many of the other aerospace companies, likely not be aware of the TIP TIG weld application potential.
+Also most aerospace companies will be using Arc Weld Specifications and Weld Procedures and weld guidelines that were likely first established three decades ago.